 Based on the initial success of the SHGs as models of livelihood/business development through women entrepreneurs, and wider developmental impact at the community level through women empowerment, the National Bank for Agriculture and Rural Development (NABARD) came up with a pilot programme in 1992 for SHG-Bank linkage (SHG-BLP) to cover 500 SHGs as a policy innovation to link the "unbankable poor women" with the formal commercial banking system.
 The SHG-BLP programme of the NABARD has been a great innovation and has been a huge success in scaling up the SHG movement in India.
-Over the last two decades of the launching of the SHG-BLP by NABARD, there has been a phenomenal growth of women's SHGs in India, and as per the data provided by Sa-Dhan (the national network of Community Development Financial Institutions in India), today the SHG movement includes 97 million women through 7.42 million SHGs which are savings-linked with banks, and 4.2 million creditlinked SHGs in the country.
-There are 178,664 federations of SHGs in the country of which 96% are primary federations at the village level.
-65 Although there is a great regional variation in terms of the penetration of SHGs across the country (e.g., the penetration is much higher in the Southern region), its spectacular growth in the country in terms of size spread makes one the largest microfinance it of
+Over the last two decades of the launching of the SHG-BLP by NABARD, there has been a phenomenal growth of women's SHGs in India, and as per the data provided by Sa-Dhan (the national network of Community Development Financial Institutions in India), today the SHG movement includes 97 million women through 7.42 million SHGs which are savings-linked with banks, and 4.2 million credit-linked SHGs in the country.
+There are 178,664 federations of SHGs in the country of which 96% are primary federations at level.
+65 Althoughthereis a great regional variation in terms of the penetration of SHGs across the country (e.g., the penetration is much higher in the Southern region), its spectacular growth in the country in terms of size and spread makes it one of the largest microfinance initiatives in the world, and in the SSE landscape in India.
+Today, 84% of all SHGs linked to banks under this programme are all women SHGs.